jquery/learn.jquery.com/page/javascript-101/operators.md

 You'll sometimes see developers use these logical operators for flow control instead of using `if` statements.
 For example:

 ```
-// do something with foo if foo is truthy
+// Do something with foo if foo is truthy.
 foo && doSomething( foo );

-// set bar to baz if baz is truthy;
+// Set bar to baz if baz is truthy;
 // otherwise, set it to the return value of createBar()
 var bar = baz || createBar();
 ```